-ODBC initialization information is located in the HKEY_CURRENT_USER\SOFTWARE\ODBC\ODBC.INI registry key.
+Contents ODBC initialization information is located in the HKEY_CURRENT_USER\SOFTWARE\ODBC\ODBC.INI registry key.
 When you define a data source for a particular ODBC driver, the driver writes the values you specify in the ODBC setup dialog box to the ODBC.INI registry key.

 The ODBC.INI key contains subkeys named for each defined data source.
 Each subkey contains the values specified for that data source in the ODBC setup dialog box.
 The values might vary for each data source but generally include the following:

-- Database
+• Database

-- Driver
+• Driver

-- Optional description
+Optional description

-- DBMS-specific connection parameters
+DBMS-specific connection parameters

-Editing

-Do not edit the ODBC subkey directly to modify connection information.
+Editing Do not edit the ODBC subkey directly to modify connection information.
 Instead, use a tool designed to define ODBC data sources and the ODBC configuration automatically, such as the ODBC Data Source Administrator.

-Database profiles registry entry
+Database profiles re gistry entry

-Database profiles for all data sources are stored in the registry in HKEY_CURRENT_USER\SOFTWARE\Sybase\PowerBuilder\10.5\ DatabaseProfiles.
+Contents Database profiles for all data sources are stored in the registry in HKEY_CURRENT_USER\SOFTWARE\Sybase\PowerBuilder\11.0\ DatabaseProfiles .

-Editing

-You should not need to edit the profiles directly to modify connection information.
+EditingYou should not need to edit the profiles directly to modify connection information.
 These files are updated automatically when InfoMaker creates the database profile as part of the ODBC data source definition.

-You can also edit the profile in the Database Profile Setup dialog box or complete the Database Preferences property sheet in InfoMaker to specify other connection parameters stored in the registry.
-(For instructions, see Chapter 7, "Setting Additional Connection Parameters.")
+You can also edit the profile in the Database Profile Setup dialog box or complete the Database Preferences dialog box in InfoMaker to specify other connection parameters stored in the registry.
+(For instructions, see Chapter 12, "Setting Additional Connection Parameters.")